 Regulating Plan.
-A map or set of maps in a Redevelopment Zoning District that provide details about the existing and desired character or the district, including its streets, blocks, and civic spaces, and also provides other regulatory details.
+A map or set of maps in a Redevelopment Zoning District that provide details about the existing and desired character of the district, including its streets, blocks, and civic spaces, and also provides other regulatory details.
 See Section 12.1.02.
-[Added text and clarification as part of this draft]